-Structural abnormalities that impede fluid drainage in the eye may be present at birth and usually become apparent during the first year of life.
-Such abnormalities may be part of a genetic disorder that affects many body systems, called a syndrome.
-If glaucoma appears before the age of 5 without other associated abnormalities, it is called primary congenital glaucoma.
+Structural abnormalities that impede fluid drainage in the eye increase ocular pressure.
+These abnormalities may be present at birth and usually become apparent during the first year of life.
+Such structural abnormalities may be part of a genetic disorder that affects many body systems, called a syndrome.
+If glaucoma appears before the age of 3 without other associated abnormalities, it is called primary congenital glaucoma.

 Other individuals experience early onset of primary open-angle glaucoma, the most common adult form of glaucoma.
 If primary open-angle glaucoma develops during childhood or early adulthood, it is called juvenile open-angle glaucoma.

-Approximately 10 percent to 33 percent of people with juvenile open-angle glaucoma have mutations in the MYOC gene.
-MYOC gene mutations have also been detected in some people with primary congenital glaucoma.
+Approximately 10 percent to 33 percent of people with juvenile open-angle glaucoma have variants (also known as mutations) in the MYOC gene.
+MYOC gene variants have also been detected in some people with primary congenital glaucoma.
 The MYOC gene provides instructions for producing a protein called myocilin.
 Myocilin is found in certain structures of the eye, called the trabecular meshwork and the ciliary body, that regulate the intraocular pressure.

-Researchers believe that myocilin functions together with other proteins as part of a protein complex.
-Mutations may alter the protein in such a way that the complex cannot be formed.
-Defective myocilin that is not incorporated into functional complexes may accumulate in the trabecular meshwork and ciliary body.
-The excess protein may prevent sufficient flow of fluid from the eye, resulting in increased intraocular pressure and causing the signs and symptoms of early-onset glaucoma.
+Researchers believe that myocilin functions together with other proteins in the eye as part of the extracellular matrix, which is an intricate lattice that forms in the space between cells and provides structural support.
+Variants may alter the protein in such a way that the protein is not part of the extracellular matrix.
+Defective myocilin that does not get incorporated in the extracellular matrix remains inside the cell.
+The defective protein may damage the cell, causing insufficient flow of fluid from the eye, resulting in increased intraocular pressure and causing the signs and symptoms of early-onset glaucoma.

-Between 20 percent and 40 percent of people with primary congenital glaucoma have mutations in the CYP1B1 gene.
-CYP1B1 gene mutations have also been detected in some people with juvenile open-angle glaucoma.
+Between 20 percent and 40 percent of people with primary congenital glaucoma have variants in the CYP1B1 gene.
+CYP1B1 gene variants have also been detected in some people with juvenile open-angle glaucoma.
 The CYP1B1 gene provides instructions for producing a form of the cytochrome P450 protein.
 Like myocilin, this protein is found in the trabecular meshwork, ciliary body, and other structures of the eye.

 It is not well understood how defects in the CYP1B1 protein cause signs and symptoms of glaucoma.
-Recent studies suggest that the defects may interfere with the early development of the trabecular meshwork.
-In the clear covering of the eye (the cornea), the CYP1B1 protein may also be involved in a process that regulates the secretion of fluid inside the eye.
-If this fluid is produced in excess, the high intraocular pressure characteristic of glaucoma may develop.
+Recent studies suggest that the defects may interfere with the early development of the trabecular meshwork, the tissue that regulates the secretion of fluid inside the eye.

 Early-onset glaucoma can have different inheritance patterns.
-Primary congenital glaucoma is usually inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but do not show signs and symptoms of the condition.
+Primary congenital glaucoma is usually inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
+Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but do not show signs and symptoms of the condition.